 Night light vessel detection layer shows vessels at sea that satellites have detected by the light that they emit at night.

-- Vessel identification
+- Vessel identification and tracks.

-- And everything available without a login
+- All functionality available without a login.

 Without a login, you can:

-- Overlay jurisdictional boundaries
+- Overlay jurisdictional boundaries and other reference layers.